fives-simulator/fives/README.md

 Doing so, when you run the build, the `external/` directory at project root will be populated with the git clones of our three dev dependencies, and build will occur in source (or in `build/` in source).
 You can include these source directories to your development workspace and cmake will rebuild the dependencies if you make any change to their sources.

 **Note**: The first build will take several minutes, as both **SimGrid** and **WRENCH** are rather large projects that need to be downloaded and compiled from scracth.
-The `NUM_CORES` variable can be passed to CMake to define how many cores should be used in the builds (`cmake -DBUILD_DEPENDENCIES=ON -DNUM_CORES=8..` for 8 cores ; default is 3)
+The `NUM_CORES` variable can be passed to CMake to define how many cores should be used in the builds (`cmake -DBUILD_DEPENDENCIES=ON -DNUM_CORES=8..` for 8 cores ; default is 3). **DO NOT** use `--parallel=X` in the next step, with `cmake --build .`, as it seems to

 ### Building Fives

 Building **Fives** depends on how you configured the dependencies.
 If you opted for manual setup, only `Fives` now needs to be compiled and linked.
 Otherwise, all dependencies will need to be compiled, linked and installed from scratch at least once.
+If you are building the dependencies inside the project and want some parallelism, use

 Run: